tomhalmos/AMIGO-CSV-Generator/README.md

 The code will generate the CSV file for DNA-BOT taking three ORFs and desired gene ratios as inputs.
 Unless specified, the plasmid, promoter and UTRs will have default settings.

+So I've made one Python file and will add it to this repository.
+Pick a task from the below, fork the Python file, work on your code and then when it's ready, merge it into the master file.
+If your bit of code needs inputs from another bit just input your own variables when testing it and we'll sort that out when we stitch it all together.
+If anyone (Will) knows a better way to use GitHub pls explain aha.

 Code needs to be written to:
 1) Take three ORFs and the gene ratios as user input -- Allow input of PDB ID?